A moratorium is in effect on adding information from Fire and Blood until December 20th.

 |Alias||Good Queen Alysanne|

-|Died in||99 AC or 100 AC|
+|Died in||99 AC or 100 AC, at King's Landing|

 |Royal House||House Targaryen|

-|Wife||Jaehaerys I Targaryen|
+|Spouse||Jaehaerys I Targaryen|

 |Father||Aenys I Targaryen|

-The World of Ice and Fire (mentioned)|
+The World of Ice & Fire (mentioned)|

 The Rogue Prince (mentioned)